device-automation-bus/dab-adapter-rs/README.md

 }
 ```

+If `supported_languages` field is not provided, or if the deserialization of settings fails, `supported_languagess` falls back to `en-US`.

 ## Device ID ##

 In this implementation for RDK, the Device ID as specified by DAB is given by the `org.rdk.System.getDeviceInfo`` method of [RDK plugin](https://rdkcentral.github.io/rdkservices/#/api/SystemPlugin).